wielebenwir/commonsbooking/readme.txt

 = 2.4.3 (xx) =
 * NEW: Booking comment: Users can add an internal comment to a booking that can be viewed by location administrators and can be used in email template via template tags (see template tags in documentation)
 * NEW: Maximum bookable days are now without limitation.
-You can choose the maximum in the timeframe editor
+You can choose the maximum days in the timeframe editor.
-* NEW: included function to edit categories for locations and items (rename, remove etc.)
+* NEW: We added 2 new menu items in the CommonsBooking section so that you can now the edit Commonsbooking categories for locations and items (rename, remove etc.)
+* NEW: Hide Contact Details: It is now possible to configure whether contact details of the station are only displayed after the booking has been confirmed by the user.
+This prevents users from already receiving booking details for an unconfirmed booking and thus possibly already contacting the location without having completed the booking.
+* ENHANCED: Added migration of elementor special fields
 * ENHANCED: Added map link to dashboard
 * ENHANCED: Validation of bookings optimized
 * FIXED: Bookable timeframe without enddate caused some issues in frontend calendar.
 Now it is possible to leave end date empty to allow infinite booking timeframe